risk-first/website/introduction/One-Size-Fits-No-One.md

 > "The waterfall development model originated in the manufacturing and construction industries; where the highly structured physical environments meant that design changes became prohibitively expensive much sooner in the development process.
 When first adopted for software development, there were no recognized alternatives for knowledge-based creative work." - [Waterfall Model, _Wikipedia_](https://en.wikipedia.org/wiki/Waterfall_model)

-[Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) is a linear, stepwise approach to the processes involved in delivering a software system, and it really represents a family of methodologies, such as [RUP](https://en.wikipedia.org/wiki/Rational_Unified_Process) or [SSADM](https://en.wikipedia.org/wiki/Structured_systems_analysis_and_design_method). tbd

 ![Waterfall Actions](images/generated/introduction/waterfall.png)

+[Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) is a family of methodologies advocating a linear, stepwise approach to the processes involved in delivering a software system.
 The basic idea behind Waterfall-style methodologies was that the software process is broken into distinct stages, usually including:

 - [Requirements Capture](Requirements-Capture)
 - [Specification](Big-Design-Up-Front)